 Incremental data is the changed data that is fetched in a continuous manner.
 For example, log-based jobs for databases, daily synchronization jobs for SaaS Sources, or Webhook-based jobs.

 Incremental load updates only the new or modified data in the Source.
 After the initial load, Hevo loads most of the objects using incremental updates.
 Hevo uses a variety of mechanisms to capture the changes in the Source data, depending on how the Source provides these changes.
 During incremental load, Hevo maintains an internal position, which lets Hevo track the exact point where the last successful load stopped.

 Incremental load is efficient for the user as it updates only the changed data, instead of re-ingesting the entire data for the objects.

-Data refresh is important in marketing oriented Sources that use conversion attribution windows to track a “conversion” (purchase/signup/any other action) and attribute it to a click on an ad or a post.
-For example, Marketo, Facebook, and LinkedIn.
+Data refresh is important in marketing-oriented Sources that use conversion attribution windows to track a “conversion” (purchase/signup/any other action) and attribute it to a click on an ad or a post.
+For example, Sources like Marketo, Facebook, and LinkedIn.

 Attribution window is the number of days between a person clicking on your ad and then subsequently taking an action on it, such as, a purchase or sign-up.

 In order to keep the data in the Destination updated and fresh, Hevo re-ingests the data for a configurable period on every data refresh.
 The data refresh period is defined by the Source and your configuration settings within that.